jleath/Gitlet/proj1/spec/proj1.md

 To see the exact API that you must follow for WordNet, see the [WordNet javadocs](javadocs/index.html?ngordnet/WordNet.html).
 Make sure to take advantage of the MethodSignatures file provided with the skeleton. **You may not add additional public or protected methods to WordNet.java or any other required files in this project.
 You may add additional package protected or private methods as you please.
 You may add additional public classes (with public methods).** There are no restrictions on the libraries that you use.
 Note that if you want to use something from the Princeton Standard library, you'll need to import it (since your Ngordnet code is not part of the anonymous package).
 You can import `In`, for example, using `import edu.princeton.cs.introcs.In;`.

 See the demos/GraphDemo.java file for an example using the Digraph class.
+The GraphHelper class provides a descendants method that finds all descendants of a given item in a graph.
+You are not required to use GraphHelper.
+In fact, you are not required to use the Digraph class.

 Almost all of the work is going to be in the constructor.
 It is very easy to go down the wrong path while writing the constructor.
 You should not be afraid to scrap your work if your original design does not work out.
 Before you even begin writing your constructor, we suggest writing out what your ADTs should look like after reading in the files ```synsets11.txt``` and ```hyponyms11.txt```.
 You might also consider what methods of these ADTs you'll need to call in order to support the isNoun() and hyponyms() methods.